ay140/ay140/README.md

 I'm Ayman Marzouk, a Software Developer who loves coding, engineering, and financial markets.

-- 🔭 I’m currently working on IRC (Internet Relay Chat).
+- 🔭 I’m currently working on ft_transcendence.
 - 🌱 I’m currently learning Dart, Python, and HTML.
 - 👯 I’m looking to collaborate on projects related to software development and financial technology.
 - 🤔 I’m looking for help with advanced C++ patterns and best practices.